AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-03.md

 ## What is ETL?

 ETL stands for Extract, Transform, Load.
 It’s the traditional method used in many enterprise environments for years.
 The process starts by **extracting** data from source systems such as databases, APIs, or flat files.
-This raw data is then **transformed**—typically on a separate processing server or ETL engine—before it is finally **loaded** into a data warehouse or other destination system.
+This raw data is then **transformed**: typically on a separate processing server or ETL engine, before it is finally **loaded** into a data warehouse or other destination system.

 For example, imagine a retail company collecting daily sales data from multiple stores.
 In an ETL workflow, the system might extract those records at the end of the day, standardize formats, filter out corrupted rows, aggregate sales by region, and then load the clean, transformed dataset into a reporting warehouse like Snowflake or Redshift.